bsstahl/BienOblige/docs/use-cases/update-location-of-tag.md

 var response = await client.Publish(activity);
 ```

-We use the builder pattern with the *AddLocationActivityBuilder* to create a single *Activity* that describes the addition of the *Place* object representing the location, to the *ActionItem*.
+We use the builder pattern with the *UpdateLocationActivityBuilder* to create a single *Activity* that describes the addition of the *Place* object representing the location, to the *ActionItem*.
 The *Actor* in this case is a service that is doing the location assignment, identified by the URI `https://example.com/services/example-service-1`.
 The *Location* and *ActionItem* are both specified only by their *@type* and *Id* properties.
 The *Activity* is then published using the *ApiClient*.

 Note that **the *@type* field in the *Target* is critical** here.
 This is what let's the system know that it is looking for a specific *ActionItem* to add the location to.
 If the *Target @Type* is not specified correctly, the system may not be able to determine what to do with the *Location* object.